sonnt0201/pirserver_linux/Readme.md

 ### Installation via `Git`

-You can clone this repository for usage or developement purposes:
+You can clone this repository for usage or development purposes:

 ```shell
 $ git clone https://github.com/sonnt0201/pirserver_linux